Sajjad-Majdi/HadithYab/README.md

-# Jira Hadith Search
+# Jina Hadith Search

 A semantic search application enabling users to find Hadith records by entering natural language queries.
-It leverages advanced embeddings from Jina AI or Hugging Face to retrieve semantically similar results from a Supabase-powered vector database.
+It leverages embeddings from Jina AI to retrieve semantically similar results from a Supabase-powered vector database.

 ## Live Demo